Author: Revisions Contributed by Bernard Okitipi, CARPLS; Recent Revisions (2015) by Jacqueline Lakes

 Exemptions: If client must drive an employer-owned vehicle as part of his employment, client may seek permission from SOS to drive such vehicle without an ignition interlock device.
 [625 ILCS 5/6-206.1(a-2)]

 NOTE: a) This exemption does not apply for driving school bus, school vehicle or vehicle used to transport more than 15 passengers; b) Driver cannot use this exemption if the company is owned by client or his or her family member; c) Exempted vehicle may not be driven for more than 12 hours per day, 6 days per week.

-A probationary license may be issued where a person’s driver’s license is suspended for 3 or more moving violation in a 12 month period; driving without a license or driving outside license classification.
-Driver’s license must be otherwise valid and driver must be 21 years or older.
+A probationary license may be issued where a person’s driver’s license is suspended for 3 or more moving violation in a 12 month period, driving without a license, or driving outside license classification.
+The driver’s license must be otherwise valid and driver must be 21 years or older.
 Generally, the license is issued as part of a defensive driving course.

 Printed from: www.illinoisprobono.org/index.cfm?fuseaction=home.dsp_Content&contentID=344